animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

-It is possible that these GemFire restrictions will not apply in a future release which is why the SDG `LuceneIndexFactoryBean` API takes a reference to the Region directly as well, rather than just the Region path.
+It is possible that these GemFire restrictions will not apply in a future release which is why the Spring Data for GemFire `LuceneIndexFactoryBean` API takes a reference to the Region directly as well, rather than just the Region path.